 Some may include sun protection in toiletries, but I see it as safety gear.
 Be sure to pack sunscreen, polarized sunglasses and/ or a hat to protect your skin from sun damage.

 Why bring duct tape and why is it listed under safety gear?
 It fixes everything.
 I’ve used it to repair a strap on my backpack, to secure a bandage on my foot, and so much more.
 Don’t bring the entire roll though!
-Purchase a small roll at REI OR wind a few feet of it around a pen or pencil and stash it with your gear.
+Purchase a small roll OR wind a few feet of it around a pen or pencil and stash it with your gear.

 Optional Safety Gear